 6. S. 1898, H. 418, S. 490: Circus Animals

-While Ringling will be closing its doors, other MA circuses continue to use wild animals for entertainment.
+While Ringling closed its doors, other MA circuses continue to use wild animals for entertainment.
 These bills would prevent elephants (H. 418 and S. 1898) and other wild animals (S. 490) from performing in traveling animal acts.
 Sponsors: Representative Lori Ehrlich; Senator O’Connor Ives, Senator O’Connor.

 7. S. 533, H. 554: An Act concerning the use of certain insurance underwriting guidelines pertaining to dogs harbored upon the insured property